How to Set Up a College Fund

 This custodial account allows your child to own stocks and mutual funds.
 The custodian still controls the account until the minor reaches legal age.
 Note that it’s not tax-free.

-IRA Accounts
+Roth IRA

-Keep in mind that while there may not be an early withdrawal fee, the earnings withdrawn may still be subject to income tax.
+Keep in mind that, while there may not be an early withdrawal fee, the earnings withdrawn may still be subject to income tax.

 Easing the Financial Burden